xmxv/admin-map-Rust-/README.md

 Teleporting occurs when the marker is placed down and then removed.
 This means you need to double right click on the map to be teleported.
 Helps to solve accidental tp's.

-**( This plugin is currently untested and I would really appreciate it if someone could test it for me. )**

 Report any issues.

 Contact me for anything else.